Niamh Regan

-Niamh Regan (/'ni:v 'ri:g@n/; born 1994) is an Irish folk singer from County Galway.
+Niamh Regan (/'ni:v 'ri:g@n/; born 1994) is an Irish singer songwriter from County Galway.

 Early life

 Regan grew up in Kilreekill.
-In 2008, age 14, she appeared on the RTÉ children's talent show Class Act.
+In 2008, age 13, she appeared on the RTÉ children's talent show Class Act.
 She received a BA in Music in the Irish World Academy of Music and Dance at the University of Limerick.
 She then qualified as a teacher through Hibernia College and was not planning a musical career until the COVID lockdowns.

 Career

 In 2020 Regan released her debut album Hemet, recorded during the COVID lockdowns.
 It was nominated for the Choice Music Prize.

 Her second album Come As You Are, recorded at Attica Audio Recording in Letterkenny, was also nominated for the Choice Music Prize.